 Happy hauntings friendly ghosts!
 I super love Halloween.
-I loved it growing up because we’d always carve pumpkins, decorate, listen to spooky music, watch Halloween cartoons and (my favorite) go Trick or Treating!
+I loved it growing up because we’d always carve pumpkins, decorate our home, listen to spooky music, watch Halloween cartoons and (my favorite) go Trick or Treating!

-I’m looking forward to Halloween this year because we’ll get to take Sophie out for her first night of Trick or Treating as a 50’s Bee Bop Girl!
+I’m looking forward to Halloween this year because Sophie really understands what Trick-or-Treating is!
 We’ve gone to the pumpkin patch a couple times and have made quite a few home made Halloween decorations this year.
 I’ve been asked a few times to put my home decorations up on the blog but was hesitant, since I did not make tutorials for everything I made this year, but still wanted to share our fun and spooky house.

 I’ll start with the outside of our home, as if you’re coming to Trick or Treat!
 You may have already read about our Halloween Street Sign out front.
 I added a few styrofoam tomb stones near the sign.
 Next year I’d like to get some lighting for the sign and tomb stone to make it a bit spookier at night.
 I made a rope spiderweb hanging between the columns of our porch with a friendly sparkly spider (because I’m afraid of spiders and I hate the ones that look real!)
 I left up the leaf garland on the columns from our fall decor to add a little color.